Sign In / Sign Out

 - Map and Locations

-The Hugh Downs School of Human Communication offers a transdisciplinary graduate program leading to the Ph.D. in communication.
+The Hugh Downs School of Human Communication offers a transdisciplinary graduate program leading to a Ph.D. in communication.

 This program provides coursework and resources in interpersonal communication, intercultural communication, organizational communication, health communication, rhetoric, and performance studies.
 Students receive training in communication theory, research methodology, and multiple areas of emphasis.
 They can also actively participate in one or more of the school’s research collaboratives.